writethedocs/www/docs/blog/2023-conference-announcements.rst

 Of course, this being a virtual conference, attendees and speakers are welcomed from anywhere in the world.

-Sign up to the separate Atlantic conference mailing list to stay up to date on the call for proposals, ticket sales and all other updates.
-(TODO LINK)
+Sign up to the separate
+`Atlantic conference mailing list <https://www.writethedocs.org/newsletter/>`_ to stay up to date on the call for proposals, ticket sales and all other updates.

 Virtual and in person